prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 For example, download and untar `apache-hive-<VERSION>-bin.tar.gz <https://downloads.apache.org/hive>`_ .

 You only need to launch Hive Metastore to serve Presto catalog information such as table schema and partition location.
-If it is the first time to launch the Hive Metastore, prepare corresponding configuration files and environment, also initialize a new Metastore:
+If it is the first time to launch the Hive Metastore, prepare the corresponding configuration files and environment.
+Also initialize a new Metastore:

 .. code-block:: console